Mint-Home-Technologies/mint-interview/02-wizard-application/README.md

    - Select the heating type:
      - Heat pump
      - Gas
+     - I don't know
+   - If they select **I don't know**, navigate to the contact page mentioned above

 5. **Step 5: Contact Information**
    - Collect:
      - Name
      - Phone number
      - Email address
-   - Include proper validation for all fields
+   - Bonus: Include proper validation for all fields

 6. **Step 6: Confirmation**
    - Display a confirmation page showing all the information they've provided
    - Include a thank you message

 ### Backend Requirements

-1. Create a NestJS backend with the following features:
+1. Create a NestJS backend API with the following features:
-   - Use SQLite to store all user data
+   - Store user data as they progress on the wizard.
-   - Implement proper data validation
    - Create RESTful APIs for:
-     - Determining the next step in the wizard based on user selections (`/api/wizard/next-step`)
+     - Determining the next step and storing the progress in the wizard based on user selections (`/api/wizard/next-step`)
-     - Storing user contact and quote request details (`/api/users`)
+     - Storing user information and quote request details (`/api/quote-request`)
+     - Any other endpoint that you think it is necessary for a complete solution.
-   - Write basic tests for your API endpoints
+   - Bonus: Write basic tests for your API endpoints

 ### Frontend Requirements